funkybit-labs/api-client/README.md

 ## Prerequisites

 - Java 17 or higher
-- Gradle 7.0 or higher
+- Gradle 8.0 or higher
-- A running instance of the funkybit API server (default: https://prod-api.funkybit.fun)
 - EVM private key with sufficient funds for deposits and gas fees
 - Bitcoin private key with sufficient funds (if trading Bitcoin)